-19.7 Conclusions
+7. Conclusions

-While the literature dealing with industrial clusters focuses disproportionally on high technology, knowledge-based clusters, this chapter argues and demonstrates that logistics-intensive clusters should occupy an important place in the mind of regional and national governments interested in economic development.
-These clusters exhibit many of the advantages of all industrial clusters in terms of creating trusting relationships among companies, leading to tacit knowledge exchange among individuals and strong collaborative culture and joint activities to benefit all cluster companies, in addition to attracting suppliers, including knowledge suppliers in terms of research and educational institutions.
+While the literature dealing with industrial clusters focuses disproportionally on high technology, knowledge-based clusters, this paper argues and demonstrates that logistics-intensive clusters should occupy an important place in the mind of regional and national government interested in economic development.
+These clusters exhibit many of the advantages of all industrial clusters in terms of creating trusting relationships among companies, leading to tacit knowledge exchange among individuals and strong collaborative culture and joint activities to benefit all cluster companies, in addition to attracting suppliers, including knowledge suppliers in terms of research and education institutions.
 Such elements help create the positive feedback where more companies in any industrial cluster enhance the benefits and the impact of these elements, attracting even more companies.

 Logistics clusters exhibit the same type of advantages (not always to the same extent, though), but they also exhibit other advantages.
-The main two are (1) the process of positive feedback in the development of a logistics cluster may be stronger than in many other clusters due to the economies of scope, scale, density and frequency involved in the provision of transportation services, and (2) the opportunity to share resources in the face of fluctuating demand for workers, equipment and warehouse space.
+The main two are (i) the process of positive feedback in the development of a logistics cluster may be stronger than in many other clusters due to the economies of scope, scale, density and frequency involved in the provision of transportation services, and (ii) the opportunity to share resources in the face of fluctuating demand for workers, equipment and warehouse space.

-As described in this chapter, logistics clusters are typically developed in a geographical hub of transportation; they typically require significant investment in terms of infrastructure; and they require favorable government regulations, such as free trade zones, bonded warehouses and other tax relief.
+As described in this paper, logistics clusters are typically developed in a geographical hub of transportation; they typically require significant investment in terms of infrastructure; and they require favorable government regulations, such as free trade zones, bonded warehouses and other tax reliefs.

 Most importantly, however, logistics clusters generate a large number of jobs.
-While many of these jobs are relatively low-paying ones, these jobs serve a large fraction of the population.
-Logistics services, however, involve global movements of information and cash, in support of the movement of physical goods.
-Consequently, logistics clusters generate a significant number of higher-paying information technology and banking-related jobs, in addition to managerial and executive jobs (See also Sheffi 2012).
+While many of these jobs are relatively low-paying ones, these jobs serve a large fraction of the populations.
+In addition, however, logistics services involve global movements of information and cash, in addition to physical goods.
+Consequently, logistics clusters also generate a significant number of higher-paying information technology and banking-related jobs, in addition to managerial and executive jobs.